prince427/personal-cv/README.md

 # personal-cv

-This is a project that makes use of docker and kubernetes to serve a simple static webpage that displays a cv.
+This is a project that makes use of python and docker to serve a simple static webpage that displays a cv.